For immediate release

 The average savings amount per person across the UK currently stands at £6,760 and almost 4 in 5 Brits (78%) have some money put away in the bank.

-However, 1 in 10 Brits (9%) have no savings at all, while 3 in 10 (29%) Brits have less than £600 in savings.
+However, 1 in 10 Brits (9%) have no savings at all, while a third of Brits (32%) have less than £600 in savings.
 A further 3 million Brits (7%) are in the dark about how much they have saved or if they have any at all.

 Personal finance experts commonly recommend that individuals should have 3 months worth of living expenses in savings in case they experience a sudden loss of income and for the average Brit, this would be £4,700 (£1,560 per month).